sabnanih/sabnanih.github.io/_posts/2020-05-25-IMDB-TV-Show-Analysis.md

 ![Image](/images/fig11.png)

 This concludes part 1 of the IMDB TV Series Analysis.
 Part 2 will be coming up soon which includes analysis of various variables over time - like genres, new series, and tests for evidence for ageism and rating discrimination over gender (shows with lead actor v/s lead actress).

+To see this post on medium, click <a href="https://medium.com/@hiteshsabnani3/imdb-tv-show-data-analysis-4961ef39d174" target="_blank" rel="nofollow noopener noreferrer">here</a>.

 {% if page.comments == true %}
   {% include comments.html %}